keeandev/keeandev/README.md

 👋 Hey, I'm Keean!
 I'm a software engineer focused on developing fast, user-friendly web apps.

+All glory goes to God my Father and my Lord Jesus Christ and the Holy Spirit.

 ❤️ I fell in love with web development ever since I started building UI in my custom [Minecraft client](https://strif.vercel.app) written in Java. <br />

 🔎 Looking for a role in frontend web development, with a company/team that solves interesting problems, <br> cares very deeply about their product, and ideally working with Next.js and/or React.